Start a Career Organizing Homes

 - Closed Labs – What do Professional Organizers Earn

 Part-time and full-time positions available.
 Some weekends and evenings will be required.
 This career is perfect for people who were born to organize, non-judgmental, fun and have a heart to serve others.
 This career is perfect for an individual that does not have to bring in a bread winners salary.
 This career is perfect for an individual that does not need highly structured days with a boss, but instead needs highly flexible hours and autonomy.

-We pay $15/hour – $30/hour based on experience level plus commissions and some benefits.
+We pay $15/hour – $30/hour based on experience level plus sales bonuses.
 Hours are not guaranteed.
 In cities where Major Organizers is just getting established it could take up to three years to earn a good income.

 The scale below shows what is possible for a Major Organizers Liberator to earn in a team environment versus working solo:

 - Year 1: $5,000 – $12,000